inBeat/inbeat-website/content/top-influencers/instagram/beauty/south-africa/capetown/_index.md

 ---
-title: Top 10 Beauty Instagram Influencers In Capetown In 2022
+title: Top 10 Beauty Instagram Influencers In Capetown In 2023
 description: >-
-  Find top beauty Instagram influencers in Capetown in 2022.
-Most popular hashtags: #capetown #beauty #southafrica #style.
+  Find top beauty Instagram influencers in Capetown in 2023.
+Most popular hashtags: #capetown #southafrica #fashion #beauty.
 platform: Instagram
-hits: 37
+hits: 22
-text_top: Analyze the most popular Instagram profiles on inBeat.
+text_top: Discover the top-rated Instagram accounts on inBeat.
-text_bottom: Our search engine aggregates 37 Instagram influencers like this in Capetown, South Africa for you to pitch.
+text_bottom: Our search engine holds 22 Instagram influencers like this in Capetown, South Africa for you to pitch.
 profiles:
   - username: "daniella_thibault"
     fullname: >-